moeabdol/mohdsaed-com/content/posts/how-to-generate-your-encryption-keys/index.md

 message reaches Ahmed he can then use his private key to decrypt and read the contents of that message.
 This is called **Asymmetric Cryptography** or **Public-Key Cryptography**.

+## What is ED25519?
+---
+ED25519 is a public-key cryptographic algorithm used for digital signature generation and verification.
+It is based on the elliptic curve cryptography and is considered more secure than other commonly used algorithms; such as, RSA and DSA.
+An ED25519 key pair consists of private key and a corresponding public key.
+The private key is used to generate digital signatures, while the public key is used to verify the signatures.

+The ED25519 algorithm is based on the elliptic curve defined over the prime field \(2^{255}-19\).
+The private key is 256-bit integer, while the public key is a 32-byte sequence.

 ## Generate a Master Key
 ---